-Alison’s presentation will focus on the different types of IP, how to identify and protect various intellectual property rights.
-She will give a brief outline of what, when, where and how to protect your creativity, followed by an outline of online threats and what the best practice is for monitoring and enforcing your rights.
+Alison’s presentation focused on the different types of IP, how to identify and protect various intellectual property rights.
+She gave a brief outline of what, when, where and how to protect your creativity, followed by an outline of online threats and what the best practice is for monitoring and enforcing your rights.

 Jet Doran – Director of Engagement, SnapDragon Monitoring